plumvillage/newsletter/src/2024/en/articles/sr-tam-muoi--the-profound-silence-of-dharma-mountain.md

 ## Thursday

 The first day of autumn, truly the season of mists and mellow fruitfulness.
 Throughout this week, we have tasted the fruits of stopping, relaxing, looking deeply, living together as a community, renewing our confidence in sitting meditation, meeting all that comes up in our minds with friendliness and compassion, and inviting all the parts of ourselves to come to the table with no discrimination.
-In the last session of dharma sharing, a friend shared that he had never been able to get in touch with his inner child, but here, he invited his young self to walk with him on the mountain tracks and to play with him by the stream.
+In the last session of Dharma sharing, a friend shared that he had never been able to get in touch with his inner child, but here, he invited his young self to walk with him on the mountain tracks and to play with him by the stream.
 He had listened to his inner child for the first time and his heart opened with love, understanding and compassion for the child, himself, and his ancestors.

 This week we touched healing, held by the everchanging landscape.
 The beauty of the wilderness cracked our hearts wide open, and allowed us to experience the profound silence of the mountains and the deepening silence within.